Devotion (video game): Releases and controversy

 In July 2019, the Chinese government revoked the license of Indievent.
 The official statement from the government stated that the revoking was due to violating relevant laws.
 Red Candle Games released an apology later in the month stating that they have no plans to re-release Devotion in the near term in order "to prevent unnecessary misconception", but would reconsider re-releasing the game in the future if "the public would be willing to view this game rationally".

 In June 2020, Red Candle announced that it would begin running pre-orders for a physical edition of the game, available only in Taiwan from June 8 to 15.

 On December 16, 2020, Red Candle Games and GOG.com announced that the game would be available on GOG's store on December 18.
 However, a few hours later, GOG issued a statement on Twitter that "after receiving many messages from gamers," they had decided not to move forward with the release.
 The statement rapidly garnered thousands of comments and retweets, the majority of which came from fans who were angered to see the store cancelling the release.
-Jeff Grubb at Venture Beat questioned whether the company indeed received a significant amount of complains from gamers, or whether it was just trying to protect its brand from Chinese authorities, suggesting that the company's tweet shifted the "blame" from itself or Chinese authorities to the "gamers".
+Jeff Grubb at VentureBeat questioned whether the company indeed received a significant number of complaints from gamers, or whether it was just trying to protect its brand from Chinese authorities, suggesting that the company's tweet shifted the "blame" from itself or Chinese authorities to the "gamers".

 On March 15, 2021, Red Candle Games opened their own digital storefront to sell Devotion as well as their prior game Detention and future games.
 The games were offered as DRM-free versions.
 A macOS version was released alongside this.